egr-401-402-capstone-2020-21/ItsClassified-Blog/blog10.md

 As mentioned above, each score types is identified through true positives, false positives, and false negatives.
-A true positive is the case in which we predicted YES and the actual output was also YES.
-A false positive is the case in which we predicted YES and the actual output was NO. And a false negative is the case in which we predicted NO and the actual output was YES.
+A true positive is the case in which we predicted YES, and the actual output was also YES.
+A false positive is the case in which we predicted YES, and the actual output was NO. A false negative is the case in which we predicted NO, and the actual output was YES.